textpattern/textpattern/README.txt

 * It is recommended that you flush the cache of your browser, to ensure old cached files are not being used in preference to any newer versions within the upgrade.
-* When you log in to the admin-side, the upgrade script(s) run automatically.
-  Please check the diagnostics (Admin -> Diagnostics) to confirm the correct version number is displayed and whether there are any errors.
+* When you log in to the admin-side, the upgrade script(s) will run automatically.
+Please check the diagnostics (Admin -> Diagnostics) to confirm the correct Textpattern version number is displayed and whether there are any errors.
   NOTE: Upgrades from versions prior to 4.2.0 will present this warning upon your very first login to the admin-side:
     Warning: Unknown column 'user_name' in 'where clause' select name,